 The highly competitive fellowship from the American Academy in Rome will support Lugo’s monumental, community-based project that will blend art and activism in two historic cities

-Roberto Lugo and his work in the Ceramics Program's glaze lab at the Tyler School of Art.
+Roberto Lugo and his work in the Ceramics Program's glaze lab at the Tyler School of Art and Architecture.

-Roberto Lugo, assistant professor and head of the Ceramics Program at the Tyler School of Art, has been awarded a 2019-20 Rome Prize to advance his intensely personal and politically-charged artistic practice—what he calls “ghetto pottery”—that explores race, poverty, inequality, history and obesity.
+Roberto Lugo, assistant professor and head of the Ceramics Program at the Tyler School of Art and Architecture, has been awarded a 2019-20 Rome Prize to advance his intensely personal and politically-charged artistic practice—what he calls “ghetto pottery”—that explores race, poverty, inequality, history and obesity.

 This is the second consecutive year that a Tyler faculty member has received this internationally prestigious and highly competitive honor.
 Karyn Olivier, associate professor and head of Tyler’s Sculpture Program, won a Rome Prize in 2018.